KyloIO/kylo-docs/installation/KyloSetupWizardDeploymentGuide.rst

     $ usermod -a -G supergroup nifi
     $ usermod -a -G supergroup hdfs

-**Optional:** If you want to perform actions as a root user in a development environment run the below command
+**Optional:** If you want to perform actions as a root user in a development environment run the below command:

 .. code-block:: shell